reconhub/reconhub.github.io/_posts/2016-08-01-website-launched.md

 ---
 title: RECON is live!
 subtitle: The R Epidemics CONsortium finally has a website
+bigimg: /img/big_epi_image.jpg
 ---

-Thanks to [Dean Attali](http://deanattali.com), RECON now has a proper website.
-Woohoo!
+Thanks to [Dean Attali](http://deanattali.com), RECON now has a website.